Fast and furious

 Slower still: adventures at my desk

 When I was growing up, I wanted to be an orthopaedic surgeon — a doctor who fixes people’s bones.
 But in my last year of high school, my English teacher suggested that I study English in university and become a writer.
 I did.
-I’ve been working with words for almost 30 years now — usually writing things for other people or fixing other people’s writing, as an editor.
+I’ve been working with words for more than 30 years now — usually writing things for other people or fixing other people’s writing, as an editor.
 It wasn’t until I needed a book about bees for a young friend that I thought about writing a book for kids.
-Now I’m hooked, and I can’t wait to write more!
+I was hooked!
+Now I've written a book about a harder topic, death, and I can’t wait to write more!

 Sunflower photo by Brian Scullion